What Is a Good Credit Score and How to Achieve It?

 The credit score ranges are identical for everyone.
 Meaning, students with a score between 690-712 are in the green.
 Still, this isn’t an easy task for students because they have a short history, and many of them have student debt.

-Let’s not forget that Americans owe $1.5 trillion in student loan debt, which significantly lowers their FICO ratings.
+Let’s not forget that Americans owe over $1.5 trillion in education debt, per the latest student loan stats.
+This significantly lowers their FICO ratings.
 For students to achieve robust financial health, they must start working on their credit history as early as possible.
 They should also utilize credit cards for students and avoid generating debt early in their adult lives.

 How to Check My FICO Score?